-1. The charge is applied to the month for which the charge has been calculated and is not carried forward as an over or under recovery or subtracted or added to costs for the following month.
+- 1. The charge is applied to the month for which the charge has been calculated and is not carried forward as an over or under recovery or subtracted or added to costs for the following month. - 2.
+The revenue from the charge is applied to customers in the following month, therefore reconciliation occurs monthly.